mgrand/smileyVars/README.md

 you avoid writing similar SQL many times because simple variations are needed.

-SmileyVars is being initially developed with an integration to Spring&#x2bc;s JdbcTemplate.
+SmileyVars has been developed with an integration to Spring&#x2bc;s JdbcTemplate.
 Other integrations are possible.

 ## Introduction by Example